8th Ukrainian Verkhovna Rada: Calls for reform

 In the Verkhovna Rada, impersonal voting (referred to as button pushing, from the "кнопкодавство") has been a serious problem in parliament for many years.
-The deputies of the current convocation to vote impersonally have already been recognized less than a week into parliament's first session.
-Members of the nationalist Svoboda political party, which was elected into the parliament's previous convocation, proposed making deputies criminally liable for impersonal voting and banning them from holding any future parliamentary mandates.
-Members from the coalition's Petro Poroshenko Bloc have also recognized the need to ban impersonal voting.
+The deputies of the 2014's convocation to vote impersonally have already been recognized less than a week into parliament's first session.
+Members of the nationalist Svoboda political party, which was elected into the parliament's previous convocation, proposed making deputies criminally liable for impersonating voters and banning them from holding any future parliamentary mandates.
+Additionally, members of the coalition's Petro Poroshenko Bloc have also recognized the need to ban impersonal voting.